NUWCDIVNPT/stig-manager/docs/features/index.rst

   Targeted Evaluation Efforts

-  Track Evaluations at the Rule level.
-When a STIG updates, if the RuleId does not change, that result persists to the new version.
+  Track Evaluations at the Rule content level.
+When a STIG updates, if the Rule content does not change, that result persists to the new version.